vinniegarcia/hoff/README.md

 - `sequence` - wraps functions `f(x)` and `g(x)` such that `f(g(x))`.
 - `partial` - partially applies a function `f` with the `arguments` given and returns a function that waits for the remaining arguments.
 - `curry` - will return functions until the number of arguments given matches or exceeds the number of arguments in function `f`, then returns the value of the function's execution.
+- `identity` - returns a function that returns a stored value.
+Nothing fancy.
+- `not` - returns a function that returns the negation of the function invocation.
+- `partition` - Splits an array in two based on a `predicate` function: `[elementsThatMatch, elementsThatDontMatch]`.

 ## You should write more functions to do __________.